[sta_anchor id=”#part-1″ unsan=”#part 1″ /]What is Lyme Disease?

 - Sexual transmission.

-- Further information and an extensive list of research sources on alternate modes of Transmission is available here.
+- Further information and an extensive list of research sources on alternate modes of Transmission.

 - The LDAA contends further research is required to confirm the growing body of anecdotal evidence and preliminary research which suggests alternate modes of transmission are possible.